MicahBala/biz_app/README.md

 ## Introduction

 An application (Backend) to showcase businesses around Kafanchan for free.
-The app will allow users to post reviews and ratings for each business, so that people can easily find the services they need from any avialable business of their choice.
+The app will allow users to post reviews and ratings for each business, so that people can easily find the services of their choice from the avialable business.

 ## Features